-Panamanian golden frogs are a bright golden yellow color with some darker spots.
-There are two Panamanian golden frogs at the Zoo, one male and one female.
+Panamanian golden frogs are a bright golden-yellow color with some darker spots.
+The Zoo’s Panamanian golden frogs reside inside the E.C.O.
+Center.

 International Union for Conservation of Nature (IUCN) Red List status: Critically endangered.
 Panamanian golden frogs are under pressure from loss of habitat, over collection and chytridiomycosis.
 Some scientists suspect that the Panamanian golden frog has been extinct in its natural range since 2006.
 Seneca Park Zoo is part of a larger conservation effort for these frogs, known as the Species Survival Plan (SSP).